De Anza College to UCSD

 A preview of what Pipeline generates — exact courses, in the right order, every quarter.

-BIOL 6ACell and Molecular Biology
+BIOL 6ACell Biology and Evolution

 5 unitsMajor